marcus-aur/meditations/index.md

 Maybe one day when I retire I would be happy teaching english in another country.
 Living a simple life.
 Being comfortable with crossing over.

+---

+## A new puppy

+My parents got a puppy recently and I've been watching him for a weekend.
+Boy, is it a LOT of work - I didn't realize.

+His name is Archie and he's the cutest little boy.
+I'm happy for them that they got him, and he's been bringing me joy, but he does make me sad sometimes - he makes me miss Brady.
+Makes me miss all the moments of running outside with him.
+The moments I had him in Philly.
+The pup cups from Starbucks.

+I haven't had enough appreciation for my parents going through training a puppy multiple times now.
+I had no real responsibility with Brady and Murphy if I'm being honest.
+I could have all of the good moments and leave when it got tough.
+The past 4 days, I've seen just a small glimpse of the tough side.
+Cleaning up the pee when he goes on the carpets, the constant need to refill the water bowl, taking him outside (what feels like) 38947x per day.
+It's given me a small appreciation for the work that goes into raising a living being.

+But this phase is where the true bond is built - and I want to be more present for him.
+I'll watch him again in another two weeks while they go away - we'll continue working on "paw" until I can surprise my parents with it.

+For right now, he's starting to wake up for a nap.
+Biting mode will be activated soon, but for now I'll get off my computer and join him for cuddles and big stretches on the floor.